-This document will cover the main ways how to extend the CLI tools and explain the scenarios that drive each of them.
-It will the outline how to consume the tools as well as provide short notes on how to build both types of tools.
+This document covers the different ways you can extend the .NET Core Command-line Interface (CLI) tools and explain the scenarios that drive each one of them.
+You'll see how to consume the tools as well as how to build the different types of tools.

 How to extend CLI tools